Introduction

 Site Management Module: Modern Configuration

-Since TYPO3 v9, the Site Management module has replaced complex TypoScript configurations.
-It defines Entry Points – the link between a domain and a root page.
+Since TYPO3 v9, the Site Management module has replaced the old, complex TypoScript configuration.
+It defines entry points: the link between a domain and a root page.

 Create Root Pages